AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 [[59870     3]
  [    2   125]]
 ```
-We threw in some testing with a really threatening asteroid we've seen from the past and the infamous 2024 YR4 (yeah, that one everyone's been talking about).
+We threw in some testing with a really threatening asteroid we've seen from the past and the infamous 2024 YR4.

 For the dangerous asteroid: BAM!
 It was correctly flagged as Dangerous.

 For YRA 2024?
 The model calmly predicted it as Non-Dangerous.
 Phew! 😅

 So, no need to start building your fallout shelters just yet!
 We've got the cosmic threat under control... for now.